 Cycling into work is a great form of exercise, and your employees would appreciate an area where they can easily change into workwear and store their cycling gear.

-Enhance your cycle parking with a ‘Pit stop’ box with bicycle pump, basic bike repair tools, spare inner tubes and puncture repair kits.
-Don’t forget to promote this great resource on your site!
+Enhance your cycle parking with a ‘Pit stop’ box with a bicycle pump, basic bike repair tools, spare inner tubes and puncture repair kits.

-Offering High Vis clothing to staff or offer little extras such as lights especially for those working on night shifts or when the days get shorter.
+Why not offer high visibility clothing to staff or offer little extras such as lights - especially for those working on night shifts or when the days get shorter.
+Our winter cycling tips may also offer some useful advice.

 With a cycle purchase salary sacrifice scheme available to staff.
 Employer registration into these schemes is quick, easy and free!